Jamar Cobb-Dennard is a businessman and political leader.

 Jamar is a fan of personal challenges and community leadership.
 He has walked on Fire with Tony Robbins, was part of breaking a Guinness World Record, and crossed the North American continent by bicycle.
 He led the Little Red Door Cancer Agency to host America’s largest Zumba class, and was instrumental in shutting down dangerous, ‘Club Industry’, in downtown Indianapolis.

 Cobb-Dennard is a Stanley K. Lacy Executive Leadership Series graduate, was recognized as a 2013 Emerging Leader by 100 Black Men, an Indianapolis Business Journal Forty-Under-40 award recipient, and a 2017 Trailblazer by the Alpha Foundation for the Youth.

-Specialties: Civil Rights, Employment Law, Criminal Law, Lobbying, Public Policy, Sales, Networking, Marketing, Public Speaking
+Specialties: Civil Rights, Employment Law, Criminal Law, Lobbying, Government Affairs, Business Development, Sales, Networking, Marketing, Communications, Public Speaking, Leadership